chorrell/cwh_hobo/README.md

 #171: Twink the Reading-Room Snoozer
 ```

-cwh_hobo also accepts two attributes: @wraptag@ and @class@.
+cwh_hobo also accepts two attributes: `wraptag` and `class`.
 So, for instance, if you want to wrap the output in a paragraph tag with the class of "hobo", you'd have the following:

 ```
 <txp:cwh_hobo wraptag="p" class="hobo" />